 From Google to Facebook and Amazon, digital marketing is the base of most purchases we make today.
 Big or small.

 This results in confusion on the dealership’s side as most feel overwhelmed rather than relieved from issues.
+Like I said, new solutions, new problems.

 At one point, Radio was the main marketing tool because it was the strongest vehicle to reach the mass.
 TV came with a new visual dimension but also higher costs.